 Published May 17, 2022

-Samantha Loree is a writer and artist from Michigan.
-Currently in Chicago, she is working towards a bachelor's degree in Creative Writing at Columbia College Chicago.
+Sammy Loree is a writer and artist from Michigan.
+She graduated from Columbia College Chicago with a bachelor's degree in Creative Writing.